Atelier Avéus takes an entirely different approach to showcase their collection of design objects and lets the setting take over from the product.

 Design memento – Introduce a wider cultural narrative

+For Hitchcock, the visual was always primary, and his use of elaborate and strategic set design was well known.
+This series similarly utilizes architectural space to create tension and mood.
 The entire presentation appears more like a work of art than a product image.
 Visual art has often played with cinematic devices, especially to evoke feelings of nostalgia.
 Through careful selection of references, the products are brought into a complex web of ideas and cultural narratives that are much larger than the product alone.

-Each scene created by Atelier Avéu has been imbued with a strong narrative quality, and a line of text in characteristic yellow subtitle style is stamped across the bottom of the images
+Each scene created by Atelier Avéu has been imbued with a strong narrative quality, and a line of text in characteristic yellow subtitle style is stamped across the bottom of the images.

 The writer’s comment – The designer’s conceptual space